The1Tzar/susFic/docs/Character List/Earth Ponys/tzar.md

 **Race** *: Earth Pony

-**Parents** *: Biological: Jackalope, Adoptive: Bloodsurg and Dr Swag Fox
+**Parents** *: Biological: Sunset Shimmer and Star Stream, Adoptive: Blood Needle and Yankee Doodle

 ---

 **Special Trait:**
- to be expanded
+ Is really cute a special trait?
 **Notes:**
-Married to Snek in current year, nuetral possibly antagonist
+Married to Snek in current year, nuetral possibly antagonist (against the monarchy), once in the Miltary, currently supporting the revolution, loves explosions and artillery, habit for mischief

 *Appearance (Add an image URL of your ponytown OC/OC)*:*